 - The page portrays trustworthiness by showcasing testimonials as social proof, along with popular company logos.

 - Another nice feature is the monthly/annual plans toggle that displays the amount of savings per toggle.

 - Each plan targets a particular persona and labels each CTA according to that target, rather than just saying “Buy Now.”

-- Simple is always the key, but if a laundry list of features must be showcased, include a comparison table with short bullets, which is able for the reader to digest.
-ChartMogul uses expand/collapse menus to showcase several sections of features.
-This helps prevent endless scrolling and lets users expand the sections that most interest them.
+- Simple is always the key, but if a laundry list of features must be showcased, include a comparison table with short bullets that is easy for the reader to digest.
+ChartMogul uses expand/collapse menus to showcase several sections of features, which helps prevent endless scrolling and lets users expand the sections that most interest them.